The UCLA Law Review is now accepting submissions for Volume 70.

-Discourse publishes shorter articles, shorter response pieces and non-traditional law review articles.
-Discourse pieces are considered on a rolling basis and, if accepted, have an expedited production schedule.
-Like our print journal, Discourse articles are published on Westlaw, Lexis, and other legal databases.
+Discourse publishes shorter articles, response pieces to articles previously published in the UCLA Law Review and Discourse, book reviews, interdisciplinary work, and empirical studies.
+Submissions to Discourse are considered on a rolling basis and, if accepted, have an expedited production schedule.
+Like our print journal, Discourse articles are published on Westlaw, Lexis, and in other legal databases.